 Swimming with tuna was a fantastic thrilling experience, only marred ever so slightly by my wetsuit which I hated!

-The benefit of my hopelessness though is that I can tell you, you’d still be able to enjoy the experience if you were a bit of a nervous swimmer.
+The benefit of my hopelessness though is that I can tell you, you’d still be able to swim with the tuna and enjoy the experience if you were a bit of a nervous swimmer.
 You can literally hang on and the fish come swooping past.

-I’m not totally sure how long we actually swam with the tuna for – it seemed to whizz by in a wave (literally) of flashing fins and flicking tails, but, I’d estimate it was about 30-40 minutes until we stopped because the fish had eaten their fill – but once we got out there was more fun to be had!
+I’m not totally sure how long we were actually swimming with tuna for – it seemed to whizz by in a wave (literally) of flashing fins and flicking tails, but, I’d estimate it was about 30-40 minutes until we stopped because the fish had eaten their fill – but once we got out there was more fun to be had in the rest of Oceanic Victor’s floating aquarium!

 In the middle of the circular area in which the tuna live you’ll find a second aquarium, this one holding smaller fish and two Port Jackson sharks – and these are the sharks you can cuddle.